LE0xUL/UxMigOs/README.md

 # MIGRATION SCRIPTS

-Onto dir `/packages/migscripts` are the scripts that will be executed automatically by the MIGOS system or by hand for the user.
+Onto dir `/packages/migscripts` are the scripts that will be executed automatically by the UXMIGOS system or by hand for the user.

 Those scripts are in a bucked called `balenamigration` inside folder [migscripts](https://console.cloud.google.com/storage/browser/balenamigration/migscripts/?project=admobilize-testing)